open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 When [Delta Aggregation
 Temporality](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#temporality)
-is used, it is possible to choose a smaller cardinality limit by allowing the SDK to reclaim unused metric points.
+is used, it is possible to choose a smaller cardinality limit by allowing the SDK to reclaim unused combinations.

 > [!NOTE]
 > Reclaim unused metric points feature was introduced in OpenTelemetry .NET